What is Etera?

 Each review compared the live build against the Figma spec across four dimensions: visual fidelity (spacing, colour, type), interaction behaviour (transitions, states, gestures), edge cases (empty states, error states, long content) and component consistency (correct component usage, no one-off implementations).

-Issues were logged with severity ratings and reproduced in shared documentation accessible to the full engineering team.
+Issues were logged and reproduced in shared documentation accessible to the full engineering team.
 The goal wasn't to police it was to close the feedback loop fast enough that implementation drift didn't compound across sprints.

 Key Outcomes